goaldiggers-kata/goaldiggers/architecture/ProcessDiscoveryandDDDContextMap.md

       - For now primarily it is focused on United States but later based on the expansion plans of the Spotlight platform the capacity planning will have to change.

 ## Supporting Domains
-The core crux of the Supporting Domain is to support the need of the Core Domains.
-It might also be coupled with Generic Domain.
+The core intent of the Supporting Domain is to cater the needs of the Core Domains by leveraging the components identified in the Generic domain.

 ![Supporting Domains](..//Images/Supporting%20Domains.png)